-• Research shows that learning to eat intuitively and building physical activity into your daily life is the best way to achieve and maintain good health
+- Research shows that learning to eat intuitively and building physical activity into your daily life is a great way to achieve and maintain good health.

 - Two weekly servings of oily fish, like salmon, can lower LDL (bad) cholesterol by 20% – but if you don’t like fish, don’t stress, there are other ways…

-- You can beat high cholesterol with diet and exercise and get off the medications
+- You can beat high cholesterol with diet and exercise and get off those medications